lvoegtlin/ICDAR_CRRE_Tutorial/Part_1/README.md

 2. In the upper-right corner click **+**, and then click **New repository**.

    ![](https://help.github.com/assets/images/help/repository/repo-create.png)
-3. Use a short name for the repo e.g. ICDAR_Part_1
+3. Use a short name for the repo e.g. ICDAR_Tutorial
 4. Optionally you can add a description
 5. Tick **Initialize this repository with a README**
 6. Click **Create Repository**